ezaruba/notonlyowner/content/ethereum/ethernaut/coinflip.md

 Title: Solving OpenZeppelin's Ethernaut CTF - Coinflip
-Date: 2018-06-10 10:00
+Date: 2018-06-10
 Tags: ethereum, solidity, ctf, smart contracts
-Category: Ethereum
-Slug: solving-zeppelin-ethernaut-ctf-coinflip
+Slug: coinflip-challenge-solution
-Summary: Fourth post of a series in which we tackle the challenges in the [Ethernaut CTF by OpenZeppelin](https://ethernaut.zeppelin.solutions/){:target="_blank",:rel="noopener"}.
+Summary: Fourth post of a series in which we tackle the challenges in the [Ethernaut CTF by OpenZeppelin](https://ethernaut.openzeppelin.com/){:target="_blank",:rel="noopener"}.
 Through solving Coinflip, we learn how to exploit a common case of a poorly implemented PRNG in the Ethereum blockchain.

 ## Introduction
-The [Coinflip challenge](https://ethernaut.zeppelin.solutions/level/0xd340de695bbc39e72df800dfde78a20d2ed94035){:rel="noopener"} is an excellent example of how *not* to implement a Pseudo Random Number Generator (PRNG from now on) in the Ethereum blockchain.
+The [Coinflip challenge](https://ethernaut.openzeppelin.com/level/0xd340de695bbc39e72df800dfde78a20d2ed94035){:rel="noopener"} is an excellent example of how *not* to implement a Pseudo Random Number Generator (PRNG from now on) in the Ethereum blockchain.
 But hey, that is no easy task - sources of bullet-proof randomness (if those even actually exist) are pretty scarce in a deterministic environment such as the Ethereum blockchain.

 Because of that, as of today, the most common way of securely flipping coins on the blockchain is to actually not do it on it.
 Instead, a common practice is to **trust** a third party who can flip the coins for us.
 Yeah, I know.
 Can we trust the third party ?
 Isn't **trustless** one of the core concepts of Ethereum (and other similar decentralized technologies) ?
 Bit of a trade-off there.